imba/imba-guide/README.md

 that the project uses [MkDocs](https://www.mkdocs.org/).
 The `npm run watch:docs` command will spin up a local server on port `8000` that will update as you edit.

+## Publishing the docs on GitHub Pages

+The documentation is published to GitHub Pages with `npm run gh-publish`.